-This is not a “how to” on songwriting, but rather on writing worship songs.
+The Lord tells us to sing new songs to Him, and it is a good thing to write new worship songs, especially if the church is new or going through a season of change.
+Worship is our response to the Lord, and writing songs relevant to the season and to the congregation is extremely powerful.
+This is not a “how to” on songwriting, but rather on how to write a worship song.
 Obviously, basic songwriting talent is required to write a good worship song, and musical ability does not hurt either.
 Know your audience, play your instrument well, these are good pointers, but out of the scope of this article.
-The focus here will be on how to write a song that people can best worship to.
+The focus here will be on how to writing worship songs people want to sing.

 1. A good worship song is singable.

-Worship songs are different then other songs in one distinct category – there are way more singers than musicians.
-Everyone in the congregation should be able to – and want to – sing along to the song.
+If no one sings, it’s not worship.
+Worship songs are different then other songs in one distinct category; there are way more singers than musicians.
+Everyone in the congregation should be able to (and want to) sing along to the song.

 How do you know if a song is singable?
-The “yeah duh” answer is if people sing to it.
+The “yeah, duh” answer is if people sing to it.
 Though this doesn’t always tell, you should see some songs that people consistently sing along with, and others that they consistently don’t.
 Ask yourself the difference between these two songs, and I think you’ll see some of the things in this article.

 Why does a song have to be singable?
 The congregation is not the audience, and the leaders are not performers.
 When worshipping, we are all one body lifting up our voices to the Lord.
 As singers and instrument players, our whole job as worship leaders is to encourage as many people as possible to worship, and this is usually manifested through singing.